-In order to finance these budget deficits, the Government has utilised a portion of its reserve assets and incurred additional indebtedness, and may continue to do so in the future, to the extent necessary.
-The

-Government's reserve assets amounted to SAR 1,877.7 billion (U.S.\$500.7 billion) as at 30 June 2017, a decrease of 6.5 per cent. compared to reserve assets of SAR 2,009.2 billion (U.S.\$535.8 billion) as at 31 December 2016, which itself was a decrease of 13.1 per cent. compared to reserve assets of SAR 2,311.6 billion (U.S.\$616.4 billion) as at 31 December 2015, which in turn represented a decrease of 15.8 per cent. compared to reserve assets of SAR 2,746.3 billion (U.S.\$732.4 billion) as at 31 December 2014.
+In order to finance this budget deficit, the Government has utilised a portion of its reserve assets and incurred additional indebtedness, and may continue to do so in the future, to the extent necessary.
+The Government's reserve assets amounted to SAR 2,311.6 billion (U.S.\$616.4 billion) as at 31 December 2015, a decrease of 15.8 per cent. compared to SAR 2,746.3 billion (U.S.\$732.4 billion) as at 31 December 2014, and amounted to SAR 2,108.2 billion (U.S.\$562.2 billion) as at 31 August 2016, a decrease of 8.8 per cent. compared to 31 December 2015.
 Any further decline in SAMA's foreign exchange reserves and/or any further domestic borrowing by the Government to finance its deficit, which results in foreign exchange outflows, could have a tightening effect on liquidity and credit expansion unless Government spending is adjusted to offset the impact.
 See "Monetary and Financial System-Reserve Assets".
+In July 2015, the Government resumed issuing SAR-denominated bonds to government agencies and local banks in the domestic market for the first time since 2007.
+Furthermore, in May 2016, Saudi Arabia borrowed U.S.\$10 billion under a five-year term loan facility extended by a syndicate of commercial banks.
+See "Indebtedness".